All Books

 Celebrate what makes Black women powerful, brilliant, and brave with Mind, Body, & Soul: A Self-Care Coloring Book for Black Women.
 As you enjoy coloring in 35 gorgeous art pages, you’ll be practicing self-care as you take the time to relax for just you.
 You’ll find stunning art pages depicting Black women vibing, being creative in their homes, listening to music, practicing yoga, meditating in nature, and transcending in metaphysical dimensions.
 With affirmations included on each page, you’ll internalize the positive messages and manifest positive outcomes for yourself as you color.

-With Mind, Body, & Soul, every time you sit down to color in these inspiring designs, you’ll be affirming yourself and your right to self-care. - New Kid
+With Mind, Body, & Soul, every time you sit down to color in these inspiring designs, you’ll be affirming yourself and your right to self-care. - My Sister the Serial Killer

 Harlem Rhapsody